EQUITY AND DIVERSITY

 All staff should protect their privacy on-line and carefully consider to who they give access to their personal information on-line.
 There should be a clear differentiation between their personal and professional profiles.

-Anyone in Helen’s Swimming School processing personal data must comply with the eight enforceable principles of good practice.
+Helen’s Swimming School staff who process personal data must comply with the principles of good practice.

 Data must be: